Explicit minimal embedded resolutions of divisors on models of the projective line: Acknowledgements

 \section{Acknowledgements}

 The authors would like to acknowledge the hospitality of the Mathematisches Forschungsinstitut Oberwolfach, where they participated in the ``Research in Pairs'' program that was integral to the writing of this paper.
-They would also like to thank Dino Lorenzini for useful conversations.
+They would also like to thank Dino Lorenzini for useful conversations, and the referees for their thoughtful comments and suggestions to improve the exposition.